auth0/docs/articles/connections/enterprise/o365-deprecated.md

   - office365
 ---

-# Obtaining a ClientId and Client Secret for an Office 365 connection
+# Obtain a *ClientId* and *Client Secret* for an Office 365 connection

-To configure Microsoft Office 365 connections you need to a register an application in the Seller Dashboard.
+To configure Microsoft Office 365 connections, you need to a register an application in the Seller Dashboard.

-## 1. Log in into the Seller Dashboard
+## 1. Log into the Seller Dashboard
-Log into [the Seller Dashboard](https://sellerdashboard.microsoft.com), then select __client ids__:
+Log into the [Seller Dashboard](https://sellerdashboard.microsoft.com), then select **client ids**.

 ![](/media/articles/connections/enterprise/o365-deprecated/o365-portal-1.png)

----

 ## 2. Create a new OAuth client id

+Select **Add a new oauth client id**.

 ![](/media/articles/connections/enterprise/o365-deprecated/o365-portal-2.png)